 \subsection{Analysis for I.I.D.
 Setting}

 In the i.i.d.\ sampling regime, each state \( s^{(t)} \) is independently drawn from the stationary distribution over \( \mathcal{S} \).
 Although \( s^{(t)} \) and \( s^{(t-1)} \) are uncorrelated, we still generate a next state \( s^{(t+1)} \sim \hat P(\cdot \mid s^{(t)}) \) in \textsf{TD(0)} update~\eqref{eq:TD0-update} to perform one-step bootstrapping.
 Hence, while the \emph{tuples} \( (s^{(t)}, s^{(t+1)}) \) are sampled i.i.d. from the stationary distribution, the actual \emph{visited} states do not form a Markov chain.
 The i.i.d. sampling regime eliminates temporal correlations in the sampled states, and therefore simplifies the convergence analysis.

 The following theorem establishes the linear convergence of single-agent \textsf{TD(0)} under i.i.d. sampling.

-\begin{theorem}(Single-agent, i.i.d. sampling) Consider the single-agent \textsf{TD(0)} algorithm (Algorithm~\ref{alg:single_agent_TDlearning}) under the i.i.d. sampling.
+\begin{theorem}[Single-agent, i.i.d. sampling] Consider the single-agent \textsf{TD(0)} algorithm (Algorithm~\ref{alg:single_agent_TDlearning}) under the i.i.d. sampling.
 Let a row-stochastic transition matrix $\hat P$ satisfy Assumption~\ref{assum:hat_P_single}.
 Then, with probability at least $1-\delta$,

 where $e^{(t)}:= V^{(t)}-V$, $|\mathcal{S}|$ is the number of states, and $\alpha\in(0,1)$. \end{theorem}